Percent of 18+ and Junior Operator customers who passed a road test exam

 High Priority: Percent of high priority OOS mail processed within the next business day

 The percentage of high priority out of state (OOS) mail processed within the next business day compares total volume of OOS mail with high priority mail that is processed within the next business day.
-High priority mail is defined as out of state violations or citations that are related to severe motor vehicles violations and criminal acts such as OUI’s, hit and run, or any other felony act.
+High priority mail is defined as out of state violations or citations that are related to severe motor vehicles violations and criminal acts such as alcohol offenses, hit and run, or any other felony act.

 Low Priority: Percent of low priority OOS mail that has been processed within five business days